SenseNet/sensenet/docs/snadmin-builtin-steps.md

 - Content templates
 - Content views
 - Allowed child types in all content type headers.
-- Allowed types in all CTD contfigurations of reference fields.
+- Allowed types in all CTD configurations of reference fields.
 - Allowed child types in all content instances.

 >Please make sure that a **StartRepository** step precedes this one to make sure that the repository is started.